rafaeluriarte/transkriptor/README.md

-# Transcriptor
+# Transkriptor

 ## Overview

-Transcriptor is an AI-supported document transcription software designed for historical documents.
+Transkriptor is an AI-supported document transcription software designed for historical documents.
 It processes a collection of documents by generating structured descriptions, analyzing their content, and refining prompts for improved transcription accuracy.
 The system consists of a series of intelligent agents that assist in the document transcription workflow.

 This is the first implemented agent, designed to test the feasibility of a fully automated transcription process.
 Additional agents will be implemented in the future to complete the workflow.